6 things you can do with the Game Bar from Windows 10

 How to enable the Game bar

-In the Settings app, click or tap on the Gaming category.
+In the Settings app, go to the Gaming category.

-On the left column, make sure that Game bar is selected.
-Then, on the right side of the window, turn On the switch for “Record game clips, screenshots, and broadcast using Game bar”.
+On the left side of the window, click or tap the Game bar and, on the right side of the window, enable the "Record game clips, screenshots, and broadcast using Game bar" switch.

-If you’re going to use an Xbox controller with your Windows 10 PC, you might want to also enable the setting “Open Game bar using this button on a controller.”
+If you are also using an Xbox controller, you might want to make sure that the "Open Game bar using this button on a controller" switch is enabled.

-How to open the Game bar
+How to open the Game bar in Windows 10

-1. Take screenshots of your game
+1. Take screenshots of your game (Win + Alt + PrtScrn)

-2. Record the last few seconds or minutes of your game
+2. Record the last few seconds or minutes of your game (Win + Alt + G)

 You can also choose how much time is going to be recorded in the background while you play: 15 seconds, 30 seconds, 3 minutes, 5 minutes, or 10 minutes.